 Strategies we consider include:

-- Consider eligibility to immediate asset write off concessions
+- Consider eligibility to immediate asset write off concessions; and

 We also ensure you are structuring your asset ownership and managing your flow of funds and transactions throughout your structure effectively.

 Based on your decisions we then provide you with an action plan to implement prior to 30 June and we work with you to ensure everything is ticked off and you finish the year calm and in control.